agilegardenclub/public-garden/README.md

  * `App.js, index.js`:  These two top-level files are the entry-point for displaying the page.
  * `sections/`: This directory contains the components that implement the "sections" of the page.
  * `components/`: This directory contains components that implement various widgets, cards, and so forth that appear in a section.
- * `datamodel/`: This directory implements a simple mockup of a backend database.
-It includes mockups of individual collections (i.e. chapterData.js, gardenerData.js, etc.) as well as higher level singleton classes that process the collections for use by components (i.e. ChapterOverview.js, GardenOverview.js).
+ * `datamodel/`: This directory implements a simple example of a backend database.
+It includes examples of individual collections (i.e. chapterData.js, gardenerData.js, etc.) as well as higher level singleton classes that process the collections for use by components (i.e. ChapterOverview.js, GardenOverview.js).
  * `css/`: This directory contains automatically generated custom Bootstrap theme definition.
 It is regenerated each time the system is started.
 Do not edit this directory; to change the theme, edit the files in `scss/`.

 There are two different ways to familiarize yourself with the code:

   1. *UI, Top-Down*:  Start with `src/index.js`, then look at `src/App.js`, then follow the component hierarchy down.
 That shows you the structure of the UI and how the components compose together to form the page.

   2. *Data, Bottom-Up*: Another way is to follow the data.
-Start in the `src/datamodel/` directory, and look at the lower case "data" files (`chapterData.js`, `gardenerData.js`, `gardenData.js`, etc.) Then see how these mockups of MongoDB-style collections are wrapped in that directory by capitalized classes (`ChapterOverview.js`, `GardenOverview.js`, etc.) Singleton instances of these classes are exported and then used by components (`ChapterOverviewCard.js`, `GardenOverviewCard.js`) to display the data.
+Start in the `src/datamodel/` directory, and look at the lower case "data" files (`chapterData.js`, `gardenerData.js`, `gardenData.js`, etc.) Then see how these examples of MongoDB-style collections are wrapped in that directory by capitalized classes (`ChapterOverview.js`, `GardenOverview.js`, etc.) Singleton instances of these classes are exported and then used by components (`ChapterOverviewCard.js`, `GardenOverviewCard.js`) to display the data.

 ### Images